 The next stages of the SeaVax project are to complete improvements to the water test tank loading mechanism and to fit out the adjacent marine biology laboratory.
-These targets will likely roll over into 2019 as fund raising takes priority.
+These targets will likely roll over past 2024 as fund raising takes priority.
 Oddly enough, in a world choking from plastic, it is harder to raise funds than actually construct SeaVax.

 Nelson also attends brokerage and briefing events in the search for suitable development partners.
 In 2018 he attended Oceanology International in London, European Maritime Day in Bulgaria, a Horizon 2020 event on Food Security and attended another on Robotics in October 2018.
 He is booked for many more such events, to include European Maritime Day in Lisbon, Portugal.
 Nelson's other skills are networking and public speaking as part of general project management.